 The Britain-based Syrian Observatory for Human Rights said a base in Syria's Quneitra province that borders the Golan Heights was one of the government positions attacked.
 The Observatory said it was not aware of any casualties.
 The Observatory obtains its information from a network of activists on the ground.

 The exchange came after an airstrike last week in Syria attributed to Israel that killed six members of the Lebanese militant group Hezbollah and an Iranian general.
 Israel has declined to comment on any connection to the airstrike, but has braced for a response to the strike, beefing up its air defenses and increasing surveillance along its northern frontier.

-Israel captured the Golan Heights from Syria in the 1967 Mideast war from Syria and subsequently annexed it in a move that has never been internationally recognized.
+Israel captured the Golan Heights, a strategic plateau overlooking northern Israel, from Syria in the 1967 Mideast war and later annexed it.

 Fighting in neighboring Syria's civil war has spilled over to Israel in the past.
 Mortar shells have exploded sporadically inside Israeli territory since the conflict began, sometimes causing minor damage.